AltPhilipp/Basel1_SportsCarRental/README.md

 The codespace URL of this Repo is subject to change.
 Therefore, the Budibase PizzaRP webapp is not going to show any data in the view, when the URL is not updated or the codespace is offline.
 Follow these steps to start the webservice and reconnect the webapp to the new webservice url.

-> 🚧: This is a shortened description for example purposes.
-A complete tutorial will be provided in a dedicated lecture.

-1. Clone PizzaRP in a new repository.
+1. Clone SportsCarRental in a new repository.
 2. Start your codespace (see video guide at: [link](https://www.youtube.com/watch?v=_W9B7qc9lVc&ab_channel=GitHub))
-3. Run the PizzaRP main available at PizzaApplication.java on your own codespace.
+3. Run the SportsCarRental main available at SportsCarRentalApplication.java on your own codespace.
 4. Set your app with a public port, see the guide at [link](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace).
-5. Create an own Budibase app, you can export/import the existing Pizzeria app.
+5. Create an own Budibase app, you can export/import the existing SportsCarRental app.
 Guide available at [link](https://docs.budibase.com/docs/export-and-import-apps).
-6. Update the pizzeria URL in the datasource and publish your app.
+6. Update the SportsCarRental URL in the datasource and publish your app.

 ## Project Management
 > Communication via Teams and In-Person.
 Work was done remotely and during in-person working sessions at the FHNW Campus Basel.
+> We assigned some roles but all team members worked on all aspects of the project.
 >
 > Phillip Altenbach: Team Lead, Frontend & Backend
 > Ryan Kreis: Frontend & Backend